Geum canadense - (image 1 of 6)

 Flowers late May to late September

-Wetland indicator: Facultative
+Wetland indicator: FAC

 A common plant of woodlands.
 The achenes bear little hooks that allow them to attach to fur or clothing, aiding in seed dispersal.
-The foliage is very attractive in the spring, resembling Japanese painted fern in coloration.
+The foliage is sometimes attractive in the spring, resembling Japanese painted fern in coloration.

 References